Jonathan India Player Props: Reds vs. Rays

 Jonathan India At The Plate

-- Among the qualifying batters, he ranks 38th in batting average, while his on-base percentage ranks 23rd and he is 66th in slugging.
+- Among the qualified batters in MLB play, his batting average ranks 44th, his on-base percentage ranks 28th, and he is 76th in the league in slugging.

-- He has hit a long ball in one of 16 games, and in 1.4% of his plate appearances.

-- India has driven in a run in six games this year (37.5%), including one multiple-RBI game.
+- India has driven in a run in six games this season (35.3%), including one multiple-RBI game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.